 3. It exercises a control on the imagination.

-“That is the true method of interpretation which puts Scripture alongside of Scripture in a right and proper way.”8 “It is the first business of an interpreter to let his author say what he does say, instead of attributing to him what we think he ought to say.”9
+“That is the true method of interpretation which puts Scripture alongside of Scripture in a right and proper way.”10 “It is the first business of an interpreter to let his author say what he does say, instead of attributing to him what we think he ought to say.”11

-The Grammatical, Historical, Normative school of hermeneutics need be the thinking person’s choice.
-It allows the Bible to be innocent until proven guilty and to be objective versus subjective.
-This is the usual practice of interpreting secular (both present and past) literature.
-It is the only school with a controlling force over eisegesis—man’s imagination foisted onto the Bible.
+The Grammatical-Historical-Normative school of hermeneutics needs be the thinking person’s choice.
+This school allows the Bible to be innocent until proven guilty and to be objective versus subjective.
+The GHN school of interpretation is the usual practice of interpreting secular (both present and past) literature.
+This school is the only one with a controlling force over eisegesis—man’s imagination foisted onto the Bible.

-Whereas the Allegorical, Liberal, and Neo-orthodox Schools of Hermeneutic are the children of scoffers, the Devotional School is the brother of simpletons, it is only the Grammatical-Historical-Normative school that is the father of the wise.
+Whereas the Allegorical, Liberal, and Neo-orthodox schools of hermeneutic are the children of scoffers, the Devotional school is the brother of simpletons; only the Grammatical- Historical-Normative school is the father of the wise.

-When a friend or fellow public servant quips, “That is a matter of your own interpretation,” ask what hermeneutical school he subscribes to—and be prepared to debate the merits or lack thereof.
+When a friend or fellow public servant quips, “That is a matter of your own interpretation,” ask to what hermeneutical school he subscribes—and be prepared to debate the merits or lack thereof.

-5. Eisegesis: the interpretation of a text (as of the Bible) by reading into it one’s own (Merriam–Webster).
+4. Eisegesis: the interpretation of a text (as of the Bible) by reading into it one’s own, (The Merriam–Webster Dictionary).